meilisearch/documentation/learn/cookbooks/update_cloud.md

 meilisearch-setup
 ```

-Don't forget to set `displayedAttributes` back to its previous value if required.
-You can do this using the [update displayed attributes endpoint](/reference/api/settings.md#update-displayed-attributes).
+If required, set `displayedAttributes` back to its previous value using the [update displayed attributes endpoint](/reference/api/settings.md#update-displayed-attributes).

 ## Step 9: Clean files or rollback